iTwin/iTwinUI/CONTRIBUTING.md

 ### To preview

 The minified html files are outputted into the `backstop/minified/` folder and can be opened directly in your browser.
 You may want to use a local http server (e.g. with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)).

 ### To run visual tests

 `yarn test`

+#### To run tests on M1 machine

+`yarn test:m1`

 _Before running this command, make sure Docker is running.
 See [Testing](#Testing) section below for more details._